 I’m a DACA recipient.
 Immigrants need more than a temporary fix to a broken system.

-Ten years ago this month, I was sitting in my parents’ kitchen listening to President Barack Obama announce the Deferred Action for Childhood Arrivals, or DACA, program on TV.
+Ten years ago this month, I was sitting in my parents’ kitchen listening to President Barack Obama announce the Deferred Action for Childhood Arrivals program on TV.

-For someone who came to the U.S. at the age of 2, and became the first generation in the family to earn a college degree, DACA felt like a lifeline.
-I was 23 years old.
+For someone who came to the U.S. at the age of 2 and became the first generation in the family to earn a college degree, DACA felt like a lifeline.
+I was 23.

 I remember bringing my hands to my face and crying subtly — in part because of how tired I felt from the rallies and marches pushing the administration for this executive action, and in part because I could neither process nor understand the hope I was feeling after such a long time of uncertainty.
 DACA brought a sense of normality to my life that I yearned for and did not know I needed.